-The earliest-known settlement was founded in the 7th century BC by colonists from Miletos, the greatest of the ancient Greek Ionian cities.
-It grew in prosperity through trade with Persia (Iran), with camel caravans traveling along the Anatolian Silk Road, laden with silk and spices.
+The earliest known settlement was founded in the 7th century BC by colonists from Miletos, the greatest of the ancient Greek Ionian cities.
+It grew in prosperity through trade with Persia (Iran), with camel caravans travelling along the Anatolian Silk Road, laden with silk and spices.
 Trabzon was an important stop on the Silk Road and it remains the Black Sea’s busiest port.

-Trabzon, the capital city of the Trabzon province, is dotted with the reminders of its rich past, including castles, historical churches and monasteries, museums, a fine art gallery, mosques, inns and baths, fountains and bridges, and more.
-There are far too many to include in one article so we’ve chosen a few …
+Trabzon, the capital city of the Trabzon province, is dotted with reminders of its rich past, including castles, historical churches and monasteries, museums, a fine art gallery, mosques, inns and baths, fountains and bridges, and more.
+There are far too many to include in one article so we’ve chosen a few.

 Atatürk Pavilion (Atatürk Köşkü)

 The pavilion, designed in Black Sea style, was built by banker Konstantin Kabayanidis as a summer residence in the early 19th century.
 It is set in heavily wooded hills high up on the Soğuksu ridge, 4km behind the city.

 The attractive white stucco pavilion set in beautifully manicured gardens serves today as a museum of Atatürk memorabilia.

 The family gave the pavilion to Atatürk when he visited the city in 1924, although he only actually visited Trabzon and stayed there on three brief occasions, the last being in 1937.